-ERSRI's investments earned 25.6% in net performance, growing to \$10.5 billion in the fiscal year ending on June 30, 2021.
-While the investment performance was strong during the fiscal year, ERSRI invests for the long term.
-Over a five-year period, net performance for the fund was 10.9% and 8.3% over the ten-year period, outperforming the System's benchmarks for the respective time periods.
+ERSRI's investments experienced a 1.4% decline in net performance in the fiscal year ending on June 30, 2022.
+Over a five-year period, annualized net performance for the fund was 8.1% and 7.9% over the ten-year period, outperforming the System's benchmarks for the respective time periods.

-Rhode Island's performance also continues to outperform its peer group.
-The System's relative performance ranked in the thirty-sixth percentile among peers for the trailing five-year period, and twenty-seventh over the trailing three-year period.
+Rhode Island also continues to outperform its peer group.
+ERSRI's FY 2022 investment performance ranked in the third percentile among peers for the trailing five-year period, and first percentile over the trailing three-year period.

-The investment strategy along with the set of current assumptions should provide for a predictable funding pattern to advance our goal to reach 80% funded by 2031.
+The investment strategy along with the set of current policies should provide for a predictable funding pattern to advance our goal to reach 80% funded by 2031.